Green roof: Greece

 The Greek Ministry of Finance has now installed a green roof on the Treasury in Constitution Square in Athens.
 The so-called "oikostegi" (Greek – oiko, [ˈiko], meaning building-ecological, and stegi, pronounced staygee, meaning roof-abode-shelter) was inaugurated in September 2008.
 Studies of the thermodynamics of the roof in September 2008 concluded that the thermal performance of the building was significantly affected by the installation.
 In further studies, in August 2009, energy savings of 50% were observed for air conditioning in the floor directly below the installation.
 The ten-floor building has a total floor space of 1.4 ha.
 The oikostegi covers 650 sqft, equalling 52% of the roof space and 8% of the total floor space.
 Despite this, energy savings totalling €5,630 per annum were recorded, which translates to a 9% saving in air conditioning and a 4% saving in heating bills for the whole building.
 An additional observation and conclusion of the study was that the thermodynamic performance of the oikostegi had improved as biomass was added over the 12 months between the first and second study.
 This suggests that further improvements will be observed as the biomass increases still further.
 The study also stated that while measurements were being made by thermal cameras, a plethora of beneficial insects were observed on the roof, such as butterflies, honey bees and ladybirds.
 Obviously this was not the case before installation.
 Finally, the study suggested that both the micro-climate and biodiversity of Constitution Square, in Athens, Greece had been improved by the oikostegi.

 Iceland

 Sod roofs are frequently found on traditional farmhouses and farm buildings in Iceland.

+India

+Green roofs called Burze Pash were traditionally used in Kashmiri houses to provide insulation during winters.
+The rooftops were made from locally sourced birch wood, and covered with a fertile layer of soil, on which different flowers and even crops would be grown.
+The variety of flowers and crops frequently varied by region, creating diversity.

+Malaysia

+Bus stops in Kuala Lumpur were fitted with green roofs in 2019.

+Poland

+Several cities in Poland have implemented policies and incentives to encourage the installation of green roofs, including Warsaw, Krakow, and Wroclaw.
+These policies have helped to increase the adoption of green roofs in the country, particularly in urban areas, where they are seen as an important tool for mitigating the environmental impacts of urbanization and improving the quality of life for city residents.
+The University of Warsaw green roof is one of the most impressive and well-known examples of green roofs in Poland.
+It covers an area of approximately 10,000 square meters and includes over 30,000 plants from more than 70 different species.

+Singapore

+Singapore installed a green roof on a bus in 2019 as part of an experiment led by researchers at the National University of Singapore.
+Green roofs on bus stops in Singapore were found to reduce ambient temperatures by up to 2C.